JaceFrio/SaveMyTabs/README.md

 - Update colorOneText class name and related variable names OR implement two color selection option for making gradients.
 - Add option to open groups of tabs individually instead of the entire session of tabs.
 - Add option to open a single tab link.
+- Add button to delete tab session or tab group.